-- 1. Any key factors emerge that were not captured by the original list of four? - 2.
+- 1. Were there any key factors emerge that were not captured by the original list of four? - 2.
 How well are institutional approaches captured by the factors?
 Are there two extremely different approaches between institutions represented at your table?

-Task 3: Consider what aggregation means to key stakeholders
+Task 4: Consider what aggregation means to key stakeholders

-As a table group, identify what key stakeholders are looking for from aggregation:
+As a table group, identify what key stakeholders are looking for from aggregation.
+Consider